g-adopt/g-adopt.github.io/docs/install.md

     module use /g/data/fp50/modules
     module load firedrake

-To use G-ADOPT in you batch scripts, you'll need to add the following to your PBS flags:
+To use G-ADOPT in your batch scripts, you'll need to add the following to your PBS flags:

     -lstorage=gdata/fp50